ryayoung/debuggpt/README.md

 > The realest AI debugger in the game.

-### `debuggpt` will provide GPT-4 a *comprehensive* report on the state of your program at the moment an error occurs.
-This includes an in-depth walkthrough of the call stack, with *annotated* blocks of source code, the types and *values* of objects at important moments, a history of your printed outputs, and the original traceback.
+### `@debug_gpt` sends GPT-4 a *comprehensive* report on the state of your program at the moment an error occurs.
+The model will see an in-depth walkthrough of the call stack, with *annotated* blocks of source code, the types and *values* of objects at key moments, a history of your printed outputs, the original traceback, and more.
+The model will understand your program better than you do.

 ## Usage